Home

 An area rug that was relocated from elsewhere in the home was put in place, a sketch of the baby's namesake was hung and to personalize the room we added framed pictures from the baby's photo shoot in the corner of the nursery.

 And that is how to decorate a vintage nursery in an historic home on a budget!
 If you are local (VA) and would like something similar in your own home, KSC Designs is now available for design consultations.
-I would be happy to come to your home, help you with nursery ideas and help you design the nursery of your dreams.
-If you would like to see more pictures of Whitney's baby girl's nursery please visit my blog, Knit, Stitch, Click!
+I would be happy to come to your home, help you with a design and help you create the nursery of your dreams.
+If you would like to see more pictures of Whitney's baby girl's nursery that are larger than the ones here on Unique Baby Gear Ideas please visit my blog, Knit, Stitch, Click!